 THE PATENT IS THE PRODUCT

 There also exists the patent concept of broad versus narrow patents.
 A broad patent is granted to a novel group of compounds in which a new area of chemical entities with novel properties has been discovered.
 A narrow patent is granted where a new use for a known compound is sought.
 Broad patents have more commercial value than narrow patents.
-With broad patents, the rule is: show three examples, and claim the world.
+With broad patents, the rule is: to show three examples and claim the world.
 Therefore, a search for closely related compounds with biological activity is mandatory if a broad patent is desired.
 Effectiveness against a range of organisms allows broad claims of utility against entire classes of organisms.

 With these considerations in mind, a sequential course of action would include the following steps: